Aluminum Beams in the Construction Industry

 Lighter Weight

-Aluminum beams are significantly lighter than their steel counterparts.
+Aluminum beams are lighter than their steel counterparts.
 This reduces labor and equipment costs, speeding up the construction timeline.

 Corrosion Resistance